FlorianSLZ/IntuneDeviceInventory/readme.md

 Invoke-IDIDeviceDefenderSignatures -deviceName 'dev-w11-01'
 ```
 ## Azure AD Applications
-With Azure AD Applications you have the posibillity to access all features witout a user login.
+With Azure AD Applications you have the possibility to access all features without a user login.
-You will need either Global Administrator or Application Administrator to register the app in Azure.
+You will need either a Global Administrator or Application Administrator to register the app in Azure.

 Permissions for the application:
 - DeviceManagementManagedDevices.PrivilegedOperations.All